xyz32/boneIO/README.md

 # BeagleboneBlack_GPIO_nim
 GPIO implementation for the BeagleBone black for the [Nim](http://nim-lang.org/) language.
+The implementation is using the sysfs to "talk" to the hardware.

 # Build
 Cd into the root of the project and run: